 Skiing Sugar Mountain NC

-Located in Pisgah National Forest, Sugar Mountain, North Carolina, doesn’t even register as a town.
+Located in Pisgah National Forest, Sugar Mountain NC, doesn’t even register as a town.
 It’s more like a large village.

-Nevertheless, it offers up beautiful views, mountain streams, and lots of things to do all year round.
+Nevertheless, it offers up beautiful mountain views, gurgling streams, and lots of things to do all year round.

 Sugar Mountain Resort has been around for over half a century now.
 It’s the largest ski resort in North Carolina, and features the longest vertical drop of all the NC ski slopes.